GaloisInc/BESSPIN-Tool-Suite/README.md

 To utilize its FireSim integration, an AMI was made to run the FETT Target on a F1 instance.
 It hosts an environment that combines the requirements of both the FireSim and FETT projects.
 The AMI is referenced with:

-**AMI ID: `ami-03690995f9bfa512e`**
+**AMI ID: `ami-04c55ee64b3c6f758`**

 #### Contents

 The image is based on the `FPGA Developer AMI - 1.6.0-40257ab5-6688-4c95-97d1-e251a40fd1fc-ami-0b1edf08d56c2da5c.4 (ami-02b792770bf83b668)` AMI.
 It runs CentOS 7 and is the AMI used for Firesim.
 It adds

-* An updated version of Git, required by the FETT Environment nix shell installation.
+* An updated version of Git, required by the FETT Environment nix shell installation
+* Git LFS, needed by FETT Binaries
 * [The Nix Package Manager](https://nixos.org/nix/)
 * [SSITH-FETT-Environment](https://github.com/DARPA-SSITH-Demonstrators/SSITH-FETT-Environment) checked out at `2430b00b1becf8957d7fe4a304fb820e74e66972`, with the environment pre-populated at `nix/store`